FNUDivyam/JSclassDivyam/027-intro-to-oop/README.md

 ## does this student subclass make more sense and prototype chain makes sense?
 yes, the first occurence of the function in the prototpe chain is called

+## what I attempted for the challenge
+just added get and set functions for all the properties as you showed for firstName, and it worked